bcgsc/btllib/paper.md

 The library has the implementation of the following algorithms and data structures:

-- **ntHash** [@10.1093/bioinformatics/btw397] A very efficient DNA/RNA rolling hash function, an order of magnitude faster than the best performing alternatives in typical use cases.
+- **ntHash** A very efficient DNA/RNA rolling hash function, an order of magnitude faster than the best performing alternatives in typical use cases.
 The implementation  includes hashing sequences with spaced seeds as well as feeding arbitrary nucleotides for implicit hash-based graph traversal.
+Code adapted from the ntHash publication [@10.1093/bioinformatics/btw397].
 The following example produces 4 hashes per 6-mer for the `seq` sequence:
 ```
     std::string seq = "ACTAGCTATGC";
     int hash_num = 4;